-A second bar chart corresponding to the investigation in [19] is plotted in Figure 10.
+A second bar chart corresponding to the investigation in [19] is plotted in Fig. 10.
 The investigation was similar to the one in this paper, but compared calculated statistics based on a uniform JPDF, and did not include the LCVT sampling method.
-Since there is no mapping here from uniform sets to nonuniform JPDFs, only volumetric uniformity matters here and discrepancy properties are immaterial.
-Since pure CVT is more volumetrically uniform than LCVT, and for that matter, more volumetrically uniform than all the other sampling methods we've tested, CVT would be expected to generally rank best.
-This is the case shown in Figure 10 for the set of test problems investigated in [19].
+Since there is no mapping here from uniform sets to non-uniform JPDFs, only volumetric uniformity matters here and discrepancy properties are immaterial.
+Since pure CVT is more volumetrically uniform than LCVT, and for that matter, more volumetrically uniform than all the other sampling methods we have tested, CVT would be expected to generally rank best.
+This is indeed the case, as shown in the figure.